AdobeDocs/uxp-indesign/src/pages/recipes/events/index.md

 let app = myInDesign.app;
 let myResult = app.removeEventListener("afterNew", myDisplayEventType);
 ```
-When an eventListener responds to an event, the event may still be processed by other eventListeners that might be monitoring the event (depending on the propagation of the event).
-For example, the afterOpen event can be observed by eventListeners associated with both the application and the document.

-eventListeners do not persist beyond the current InDesign session.
-To make an eventListener available in every InDesign session, add the script to the startup scripts folder.

 An event can trigger multiple eventListeners as it propagates through the scripting object model.
 The following sample script demonstrates an event triggering eventListeners registered to different objects: